amandaforde/winnerscurse/README.md

 $~$
 $~$

 This package has been designed to provide easy access to published methods which aim to correct for Winner's Curse, using GWAS summary statistics.
-With merely estimates of the association, $\\hat\\beta$, and corresponding standard error, $\\text{se}(\\hat\\beta)$, for each SNP, this package permits users to implement adjustment methods to obtain less biased estimates of the true $\\beta$ values.
+With merely estimates of the association, `beta`, and corresponding standard error, `se`, for each SNP, this package permits users to implement adjustment methods to obtain less biased estimates of the true `beta` values.
 Methods can be applied to data relating to both quantitative and binary traits.

 ### Installation